openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 * YOUR_PASSWORD - with your ConnectedDrive Password Credentials
 * VEHICLE_VIN - the Vehicle Identification Number

-In addition search for all occurences of *i3* and replace it with your Vehilce Identification like *x3* or *535d* and you're ready to go!
+In addition search for all occurrences of *i3* and replace it with your Vehicle Identification like *x3* or *535d* and 're ready to go!

 ### Things

 ```
-Bridge bmwconnecteddrive:account:user   "BMW ConnectedDrive Account" [userName="YOUR_USERNAME",password="YOUR_PASSWORD",region="ROW"] {
+Bridge bmwconnecteddrive:account:user   "BMW ConnectedDrive Account" [userName="R_USERNAME",password="R_PASSWORD",region="ROW"] {
          Thing BEV_REX i3       "BMW i3 94h REX"                [ vin="VEHICLE_VIN",units="AUTODETECT",imageSize=600,imageViewport="FRONT",refreshInterval=5]
 }
 ```